 There is no longer a requirement to report workplace outbreaks of respiratory infections to your local public health team.

-However, if you experience high levels of people with respiratory symptoms in your workplace the actions detailed above here and in the guidance will help to reduce the spread, so they should be promoted and applied more rigorously.
+However, if you experience high levels of people with respiratory symptoms in your workplace the actions detailed above here and in the government guidance on reducing respiratory infections in the workplace will help to reduce the spread, so they should be promoted and applied more rigorously.

 The main pillars of control now focus on: